 There’s a fascinating book called “The World’s Most Dangerous Places” by Robert Young Pelton, a swashbuckling fellow who likes sneaking into warzones, dictatorships and other seedy places and have vacations.
 We’re fans of the book, but we must point out that RYP completely misses two truly dangerous places- Toronto, Ontario, and William Shatner’s brain.
 And when these dangers come together, as in “The Kidnapping of the President,” we reach a place so terrifying that even Pelton himself wouldn’t dare enter.

 It’s impossible to describe “The Kidnapping of the President” without making it sound way better than it is, but here goes: William Shatner is a wooden, melodramatic guy who takes things way too seriously.
 So is the character he plays here, a paranoid Secret Service agent who sees danger for the President (Hal Holbrook) at every turn.
 Left in charge of the president’s safety after his boss has a heart attack, and hearing through the grapevine that danger lurks in that hotbed of corruption and crime that is Toronto, Shatner begs the president to cancel his trip, or at least not to drive by any grassy knolls.
-No luck, though- the prez is a maverick who cares about “the people” over his own safety, which means not only that he’s way too honest to ever get elected president in real life, but that Shatner will have to work extra hard to protect the big doofus.
+No luck: the prez is a maverick who cares about The People over his own safety, which means Shatner will have to work extra hard to protect the big dope.

 As if this wasn’t boring enough, we also get a whole load of subplots.
 Assanti’s accomplice turns out to be a left-wing protestor who thinks her sister was killed by the CIA.
-Actually Assanti killed her after a little lovin’, and Shatner has to convince the accomplice of this.
+Actually Assanti killed her after his trademark strangling and assaulting, and Shatner has to convince the accomplice of this.
 The Vice-President, who’s already in hot water for taking a bribe (his defense?
-“It’s still in the bank!”), gets heat from his conniving wife (Ava Gardner), who wants to let the terrorists blow Holbrook up so he can become president.
+The money is “still in the bank!”), gets heat from his conniving wife (Ava Gardner), who wants to let the terrorists blow Holbrook up so he can become president.
 And Holbrook, stuck in the truck while Assanti goes out to talk with Shatner, can’t stop thinking about sleeping with his wife, which he explains to her in a disgusting but probably realistic scene.
 Finally Shatner saves the president by letting the clearly superior Canadian security forces do the job.
 That, and making goofy facial expressions.

 While not exactly a top-level b-movie, “Kidnapping” has some great moments along with Shatner’s trademark over-acting.
 My favorite scene was when Assanti’s other accomplice gets into a shootout with a Canadian cop, who with his dying breath shoots the guy in the crotch.
 Now that’s the kind of justice you can only get in Canada!
-Ava Gardner’s witchy role is so superfluous that it’s laughable, and the dirty conversation between president and First Lady (“You weren’t so bashful at Camp David!” he teases) is sort of a premonition of the Clinton scandals, and way closer to Hal Holbrook’s privates than you’d probably want to get.
+Ava Gardner’s witchy role is such a laughably odd turn that it’s a welcoem bit of fun, and the dirty conversation between president and First Lady (“You weren’t so bashful at Camp David!” he teases) is sort of a premonition of the Clinton scandals, and way closer to Hal Holbrook’s privates than you’d probably want to get.

 The trailer for this film states that this movie is “Unthinkable, Improbable, Incredible… but it could happen tomorrow!”
 At least they deliver on the first two.
 “Kidnapping” is definitely worth a look.